klyse/GoogleHashCodePizzaProblem/Readme.md

 ## Startup

-Define `HashCodeWorkingDir` environment variable.
+Define `HashCodePizzaWorkingDir` environment variable.
 Unit tests will look for input files at the given location.

 Input folder: `\input`.